 In 1986, a subsidiary of the Company entered into an administrative consent order ("ACO") with the New Jersey Department of Environmental Protection ("NJDEP") to investigate and remediate property in Montvale, New Jersey that it purchased in 1984.
 The ACO involves investigation and remediation activities to be performed with regard to soil and groundwater contamination.
 The Company has been actively investigating and remediating the soil and groundwater since that time and has completed the implementation of the improved groundwater treatment system in operation at the property.
 Pursuant to a settlement agreement with the former owner/operator of the site, the responsibility for site investigation and remediation costs and other related costs are contractually allocated 75% to the former owner/operator and 25% jointly to the Company, all after having the first \$1,000 paid by the former owner/operator.
 Additionally, the Company had been reimbursed indirectly through insurance coverage for a portion of the costs for which it is responsible.
 There is no assurance that the former owner/operator or guarantors will continue to timely reimburse the Company for expenditures and/or will be financially capable of fulfilling their obligations under the settlement agreement and the guaranties.
 There is no assurance that there will be any additional insurance reimbursement.
 A reserve of approximately \$850 has been established for the Company's expected 25% share of anticipated costs at this site, which is based upon the recent selection of a final remedy, on-going operations and maintenance, additional investigations and monitored natural attenuation testing over the next 30 years.
 Also, a reserve and related receivable of approximately \$2,600 has been established for the former owner/operator's expected share of anticipated costs at this site.
 On December 18, 2019, the State of New Jersey ("State") filed a complaint against the Company and other non-affiliated corporations related to former operations at this location.
-The State is seeking unspecified damages, including reimbursement for all cleanup and removal costs and other damages that the State claims it has incurred, including the lost value of, and reasonable assessment costs for, any natural resource injured as a result of the alleged discharge of hazardous substances and pollutants, as well as attorneys' fees and costs.
-On March 16, 2020, the Company filed a partial motion to dismiss, resulting in dismissal with prejudice of the State's trespass claim and limiting the damages recoverable through the State's public nuisance claim to monetary relief associated with abatement.
-On June 11, 2020, the State filed an Amended Complaint, bringing the same claims as the original complaint.
-On July 1, 2020, the Company answered and asserted crossclaims for indemnification and contribution against another defendant, Cycle Chem, Inc. Cycle Chem also asserted crossclaims against the Company, which have been answered.
-As a result of the confidential mediation, the parties negotiated a settlement amount of \$10,500, of which the Company would be required to pay \$2,625, its 25% share, and of which other non-affiliated corporations would pay the remaining \$7,875, their 75% share.
-Additionally, the State has also verbally agreed to a settlement amount of \$3,500 with Cycle Chem for which they will be 100% responsible.
-On October 14, 2022, the Company and all other related parties advised the Court of the global settlement.
-The State published the settlement in the New Jersey Register and received one comment.
-After the close of the comment period, in November 2023, the State filed a motion to approve the consent judgment.
-The Court conducted a hearing in January 2024 with respect to the motion to approve the consent judgment.
-The parties are awaiting the Court's decision.
+The State sought unspecified damages, including reimbursement for all cleanup and removal costs and other damages that the State claims it has incurred, including the lost value of, and reasonable assessment costs for, any natural resource injured as a result of the alleged discharge of hazardous substances and pollutants, as well as attorneys' fees and costs.
+On July 1, 2020, the Company answered and asserted crossclaims for indemnification and contribution against another defendant, Cycle Chem, Inc. Cycle Chem also asserted crossclaims against the Company.
+As a result of a confidential mediation, the parties negotiated a settlement amount of \$10,500, of which the Company would be required to pay \$2,625, its 25% share, and of which other non-affiliated corporations would pay the remaining \$7,875, their 75% share.
+Additionally, the State has also agreed to a settlement amount of \$3,500 with Cycle Chem for which they will be 100% responsible.
+The Court approved the settlement and on June 27, 2024, the Company and the other defendants paid their portion of the settlement to the State.